cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 ### Connecting to the system interface and virtual cluster

-For physical cluster replication each cluster is enabled as a virtualized cluster, the primary and standby both contain:
+For physical cluster replication each cluster is enabled as a virtualized cluster, the primary and standby each contain:

 {% include {{ page.version.version }}/physical-replication/interface-virtual-cluster.md %}